MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 DLP policies are configured in your labeling admin center, such as the Microsoft 365 Compliance center.

-- Using a DLP policy enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.
+- **Using a DLP policy** enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.

-- **Enable DLP rules** in your content scan job to reduce the exposure of any files that match your DLP policies.
+- [**Enable DLP rules in your content scan job**](../deploy-aip-scanner-configure-install.md#use-a-dlp-policy-public-preview) to reduce the exposure of any files that match your DLP policies.

     The scanner may reduce file access to data owners only, or reduce exposure to network-wide groups, such as **Everyone**, **Authenticated Users**, or **Domain Users**.

-- Scanning your files also creates file permission reports.
+- **Scanning your files with DLP rules enabled also creates file permission reports**.
 Query these reports to investigate specific file exposures or explore the exposure of a specific user to scanned files.

+> [!IMPORTANT]
-To leverage the DLP support in public preview, you must download and install the dedicated installation file for this release.

-On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `<name>.exe` or `<name>.msi` file.
+> To leverage the DLP support in public preview, you must download and install the dedicated installation file for this release.
+On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `AzInfoProtection_2.10.43_DLP_PublicPreview.exe` file.
+>
 For more information, including licensing requirements, see:

 - [Configure a DLP policy in the AIP scanner](../deploy-aip-scanner-configure-install.md#use-a-dlp-policy-public-preview)